Category Archives: 1959 Films

 Sarah Jane is embarrassed to be black and her eventual abandonment of both her life in New York and of her mother can be deemed reprehensible if not for the times.
 Her regrets come too little too late but Kohner nonetheless infuses much sympathy into her complex role.

-Lora is glamorous and well-dressed, always stylish, and poised and soon Susie begins to grow jealous and resentful of Lora’s achievements and the attention she receives from men at every turn.
+Lora is glamorous, well-dressed, always stylish, and poised and soon Susie begins to grow jealous and resentful of Lora’s achievements and the attention she receives from men at every turn.

-This invokes a female rivalry that is pure 1950s Hollywood glitz and seems manipulative and naughty, using bright colors, dazzling costumes, and flair to promote the excess drama.
+This invokes a female rivalry with pure 1950s Hollywood glitz and seems manipulative and naughty, using bright colors, dazzling costumes, and flair to promote the excess drama.

 As tremendous as Kohner is, Juanita Moore knocks it out of the park and does the best acting job out of all the principal performers.
 Her frequent dramatic scenes are filled with emotional bombast without the actress ever going over the top.